 Background and interim paper-handling website

 Prior to the formation of Imaging Neuroscience, NeuroImage had long been the leading journal focusing on imaging neuroscience, with both the highest impact factor and the largest number of papers published annually.
 The editorial team had tried to convince Elsevier to reduce the publication fee from $3,450, as we believe large profit is unethical and unsustainable.
 Elsevier was unwilling to reduce the fee; therefore, with great regret, all editors (more than 40 academic editors) of NeuroImage and NeuroImage:Reports resigned.
 We have started Imaging Neuroscience, a new non-profit Open Access journal.
-The APC will be held as low as possible, and will be waived for low- or middle-income countries.
+The APC isas low as possible, and will be waived for low- or middle-income countries.
 Our ambition is for Imaging Neuroscience to replace NeuroImage as the top journal in our field.
 The overall scope, quality level and entire editorial team will be the same as it had been at NeuroImage (combined with the editorial team from NeuroImage:Reports).
 For more details please see the new journal Announcement, and to sign up as a reviewer please fill out a short form.

 Aims and Scope